 Implementing Business Process Automation: Common Challenges and Solutions

-BPA uses technology and software to automate repetitive tasks, workflows, and decision-making processes.
+BPA uses technology and tools to enhance business operations, automate repetitive tasks, workflows, and decision-making processes.
 While the benefits of BPA are significant, implementing automation initiatives can present various challenges.
-This article will explore some common challenges faced while implementing business process automation and discuss potential solutions.
+Let's explore some common challenges faced while implementing business process automation and discuss potential solutions.

 Process Analysis and Documentation: Understanding the Workflow